 By Robert C. Hinkley

-The idea of the corporation was conceived many centuries ago.
-Imagine if that hadn’t happened and, until today, there were still no corporations.
+The corporation was conceived many centuries ago.
+Imagine if that hadn’t happened and there were still no corporations.
 If they were first being established up today, how would you set them up?

 Legislatures of long-ago designed companies with one purpose—to make money.
-They instilled that purpose by requiring the people in charge of corporations (directors) to always act in their company’s best interests, even if doing so resulted in harm to the public interest.
+They instilled that purpose by requiring the people in charge of corporations (directors) to always act in their company’s best interests.
+It wasn't mentioned at the time, but this included even when continuing to act in such interests resulted in severe harm to the public interest.

 There’s been a lot of talk about how this behaviour should be stopped, but so far very little success at stopping it.
-Maybe it’s because corporate managers are totally focussed on protecting the company and not at all focussed on being good citizens.
-Maybe it’s time to even this up.
+Maybe it’s because corporate managers are totally focussed on protecting the company and not so much on being good citizens.
+It’s time for this to change.

 Corporations didn’t spring forth from the Earth after a good rain.
-They only exist because a law passed by men (there were no women legislators back then) said they could exist and designed how they would operate.
+They only exist because a law was passed which said they could exist and designed how they should operate.

-The corporation is a little bit like HAL, the computer in 2001: A Space Odyssey.
+The corporation is a little bit like the HAL9000, the computer in 2001: A Space Odyssey.
 It was HAL’s job to operate the spaceship on the way to Jupiter.
 There turned out to be a programming flaw in HAL that made the computer more important than the astronauts’ survival.
-As a consequence, HAL started killing them.
+When HAL had to. make a choice, it started killing them.

 I call this concept the Code for Corporate Citizenship (Code).
-It would prohibit any corporate behaviour which would harm one of the protected elements of the public interest, regardless that the behaviour in question might technically be legal.
+It would prohibit any corporate behaviour which would severely harm the public interest, regardless of the financial cost to the company.

-Re-programming the corporation in this manner will take away the excuse directors currently have to ignore the public interest.
+No one is in favour of big companies causing severe harm to our planet or other elements of the public interest.
+Re-programming the corporation to stop them from continuing will take away the excuse directors currently have to ignore the public interest.
 Instead, it will require them to respect it.
-Among other benefits, this shift could eliminate the cause of climate change and make all companies socially responsible.
-Let’s see if we can get it done.
-At the very least, it’s worth a try.
+This shift will eliminate the cause of climate change and make all companies socially responsible.
+It’s worth a try.